vellerefond/project-ring/README.md

  - #### Choosing a project to load in Atom:

     - **_Toggle_** displays a list with all the projects currently in the project ring and a mini editor above to filter this list.
 You can choose a project either by filtering and typing enter or by clicking on it.
 These actions load its state in Atom.
-In particular, Atom's project path will be set to that of the chosen project's, the tree view state will be updated to reflect the expanded folders as when it was last saved and the project's associated buffers (files) will be opened.
+In particular, Atom's project path will be set to that of the chosen project's, the tree view state will be updated to reflect the expanded folders as when it was last saved and the project's associated files will be opened.

-    - **_Open Project Buffers_** opens a project buffers (_of course..._ :-) ) but does not actually load the chosen project.
+    - **_Open Project Files_** opens a project's files (_of course..._ :-) ) but does not actually load the chosen project.
 This means that the current project will remain _current_ and the tree view will remain as is.
-This feature is usefull to _append_ one project's buffers to another project.
-This means that the opened buffers will be saved along with the current project's buffers (if a project had been previously loaded).
-To simply _view_ a project's buffers without actually saving them in a project, use the **_Unlink_** command (see below).
+This feature is usefull to _append_ one project's files to another project.
+This means that the opened files will be saved along with the current project's files (if a project had been previously loaded).
+To simply _view_ a project's files without actually saving them in a project, use the **_Unlink_** command (see below).

  - #### Manipulating Atom's project path